unparalleled-js/docs-1/connectors/mssql/introduction.md

 ### Operators

-At the foundation of any `WHERE` statement, we have operators that help us filter and identify what rows we want returned in triggers and actions in Workato.
+At the foundation of any `WHERE` statement, we have operators that help us filter and identify what rows we want returned in Workato.
 By chaining operators in the same way one would do it in SQL, you'll be able to use them to create robust and complex filters on your data directly from Workato.
-Check out the sections below on some of the supported operators on Workato and are similar to those found in SQL.

 <details><summary><b>List of operators</b></summary>